ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## **Definitions**

-[^1]: [Octave](https://en.wikipedia.org/wiki/Octave): A series of eight notes occupying the interval between (and including) two notes, one having twice or half the frequency of vibration of the other.
+[^1]: [Octave](https://en.wikipedia.org/wiki/Octave) : A series of eight notes occupying the interval between (and including) two notes, one having twice or half the frequency of vibration of the other.

 [^2]: [Note](https://en.wikipedia.org/wiki/Musical_note) : A note is a symbol denoting a musical sound.

-[^3]: [Basic Waves functions](https://www.musictheory.net/lessons/11):<br>A wave function is a mathematical function which can create a wave of a predefined pattern frequency, amplitude, etc..
+[^3]: [Basic Waves functions](https://www.musictheory.net/lessons/11) :<br>A wave function is a mathematical function which can create a wave of a predefined pattern frequency, amplitude, etc..
 In the scope of this project we are using the four basic waveforms: Sinusoidal, Square, Triangular and Saw.<br>The four basic waves are -><br><br>The sin wave = the simplest wave with a formula of *sin(2 π  frequency / sampleRate)* <br><br>The square wave = a wave made with an sgn of a sinwave with a formula of *sgn(sinwave)*<br><br>The saw wave = has a form close to a triangle, it has a right angle at the end of its decreasing part *2(t/p - [1/2+t/p]*<br><br>The triangle wave = this wave has the most complicated formula *period/π arcsin[sin(π x)]*

-[^4]: [beat](https://en.wikipedia.org/wiki/Beat_(music)): Beats is a sort of rythm; 2 beat per second is like a tempo, it will happen two time in a second
+[^4]: [beat](https://en.wikipedia.org/wiki/Beat_(music)) : Beats is a sort of rythm; 2 beat per second is like a tempo, it will happen two time in a second

-[^5]: Musical durations: <br>
+[^5]: Musical durations : <br>
 Musical duration is measured in beats[^4] <br>
 ``Whole last 4 beats``<br> ``Half last 2 beats``<br> ``Quarter last 1 beat``<br> ``Eighth last 1/2 beat``<br> ``Sixteenth last 1/4 beat``<br> ``Custom depends of the number of beat``<br> ``Seconds last the number of beats in the number of seconds written``

-[^6]: AHDSR: <br>An Envelope parameters -><br> Attack is the time taken for initial run-up of level from nil to peak, beginning when the key is pressed.<br><br>Hold time allows you to adjust the time that the peak amplitude level is held before the decay stage of the envelope begins.<br><br>
+[^6]: AHDSR : <br>An Envelope parameters -><br> Attack is the time taken for initial run-up of level from nil to peak, beginning when the key is pressed.<br><br>Hold time allows you to adjust the time that the peak amplitude level is held before the decay stage of the envelope begins.<br><br>
 Decay is the time taken for the subsequent run down from the attack level to the designated sustain level.<br><br>
 Sustain is the level during the main sequence of the sound's duration, until the key is released.<br><br>
 Release is the time taken for the level to decay from the sustain level to zero after the key is released

-[^7]: [Envelope](https://theproaudiofiles.com/synthesis-101-envelope-parameters-uses/): The envelope is the way a sound change over time.
+[^7]: [Envelope](https://theproaudiofiles.com/synthesis-101-envelope-parameters-uses/) : The envelope is the way a sound change over time.
 It usually enables you to control the wave forms with the AHDSR parameters.

-[^8]: [LFO / Low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation): Is an oscillator performing under 20Hz to create audio effects such as vibrato and phasing.
+[^8]: [LFO / Low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation) : Is an oscillator performing under 20Hz to create audio effects such as vibrato and phasing.

-[^9]: [Xplot.Plotly](https://fslab.org/XPlot/plotly.html): Is a nuget which allowsto view data in the form of graphs
+[^9]: [Xplot.Plotly](https://fslab.org/XPlot/plotly.html) : Is a nuget which allowsto view data in the form of graphs

-[^10]: [Stereo](https://en.wikipedia.org/wiki/Stereophonic_sound): Stereo in opposition to mono, is a sound using multiple audio source (usually 2) to recreate a multi-directional / 3D-sound.
+[^10]: [Stereo](https://en.wikipedia.org/wiki/Stereophonic_sound) : Stereo in opposition to mono, is a sound using multiple audio source (usually 2) to recreate a multi-directional / 3D-sound.

-[^11]: [Sample rate](https://www.vocitec.com/docs-tools/blog/sampling-rates-sample-depths-and-bit-rates-basic-audio-concepts#:~:text=The%20sampling%20rate%20refers%20to,a%20specific%20point%20in%20time.):The sampling rate refers to the number of samples of audio recorded every second.
+[^11]: [Sample rate](https://www.vocitec.com/docs-tools/blog/sampling-rates-sample-depths-and-bit-rates-basic-audio-concepts#:~:text=The%20sampling%20rate%20refers%20to,a%20specific%20point%20in%20time.) : The sampling rate refers to the number of samples of audio recorded every second.